joelparkerhenderson/social-network-plan/README.md

 * "The whole issue with the first decentralised networks at the moment are their usability and accessibility to the average person.
 There’s a lot of work to be done on this.
 There are 1000s of people tackling the problem globally from the protocol level to the user interfaces."

 * "Social protocols are the answer.
 They probably won't be the first answer.
-You need a some of these networks with real traction (or at least one huge one) so they can derive a protocol from the greatest common factors between them.
+You need some of these networks with real traction (or at least one huge one) so they can derive a protocol from the greatest common factors between them.
 To preemptively make a protocol sans popular implementation has little value and often ends in low adoption.
 As we've learned, the success of a protocol is more about its popularity than its presence or quality.
 So I say let these networks gestate and once the market (of people, not money) starts picking winners, then begin your abstraction.
 And for those (of us) working on solutions to this problem space now, keep going.
 You don't need a committee or standards doc or whatever.
 You just need an awesome implementation."

 ### Mobile vs. desktop